loopingleo/blog/_posts/2018-09-02-gps-travel.md

-Plotting GPS data on a map using folium
+Plotting GPS data on a map using folium or gmplot
 ---

 It is time to plot your GPS data on a map.
 If you have a Google Maps API key or you just want to print the Google maps on your local machine, you could use the following code: